 Intrauterine insemination (IUI) is the placing of sperm into a woman’s uterus when she is ovulating.
-This procedure is used for couples with unexplained infertility, minimal male factor infertility, and women with cervical mucus problems.
+This procedure is used for couples with unexplained infertility, LGBTQ+ families/couples, minimal male factor infertility, and women with cervical mucus problems.
 IUI is often done in conjunction with ovulation-stimulating drugs.
-IUI can be performed using the husband’s sperm or donor sperm.
-Before IUI, the woman should be evaluated for any hormonal imbalance, infection or any structural problems.
+This medical procedure can be performed using the husband’s sperm or donor sperm.
+Before this procedure, the woman should be evaluated for any hormonal imbalance, infection or any structural problems.

 Insemination is performed at the time of ovulation, usually within 24-36 hours after the LH surge is detected, or after the “trigger” injection of hCG is administered.
 Ovulation is predicted by a urine test kit or blood test and ultrasound.